List of Still Game characters: Eric Jones

-"Auld" Eric Jones is played by James Martin.
+Eric Jones is played by James Martin.
 He sees himself as "a young man trapped in an old man's body."
-He is often seen talking with Tam and Winston.
-Eric seems to spend almost all his time in The Clansman or in the local bookies.
-In "Hot Seat" it is revealed that he served in the fire service and the Navy.
-When Boabby is away from the pub for any reason, Eric is often chosen to cover for him much to the joy of the regulars, presenting them an opportunity to get free drinks.
-Eric dies in the series 8 episode "Grim Up North" due to a heart attack (yet people were convinced that it was from "the touch of Satan by new funeral director Mr Sheathing).
-Along with Shug, he is one of the few characters who is played by an actor who is genuinely of pensionable age.
+He is seen most often with Tam and Winston, with whom he seems to spend almost all his time in The Clansman or in the bookies.
+In "Hot Seat", it is revealed that he served in the fire service and the Navy.
+When Boabby is away from the pub for any reason, Eric is often chosen to cover for him, much to the joy of the regulars, presenting them an opportunity to get free drinks.
+Eric dies in the series 8 episode "Grim Up North" due to a heart attack (yet people were convinced that it was from "the touch of Satan" by new funeral director Mr Sheathing).
+Along with Shug, he is one of the few characters who is played by an actor who is actually of pensionable age.